codewithgaji/FastAPI-Curve/README.md

 This repository documents my journey learning **FastAPI** by building real-world backend systems step by step.

-The goal of this repo is not just theory, but **practical backend API development**, covering authentication, voting systems, and data-driven features like graphing and analytics
+The goal of this repo is not just theory, but **practical backend API development**, covering authentication, voting systems, and data-driven features like graphing and analytics.

 ---